Hi, I'm Ruth.

 Oh, You Want to Know More?

 Long and short of it, Ruth is a writer.
-She's a poet, certainly, but to pay the bills, she works full time as a content strategist at Insureon / TechInsurance (an online small business insurance agency) and freelances as a copywriter and editor.
+She's a poet, certainly, but to pay the bills, she works full time as a content manager and strategist at Insureon / TechInsurance (an online small business insurance agency) and freelances as a copywriter and editor.
 She has six years of professional copywriting and editing experience to her name, and she has a real knack for keeping things simple and engaging.
 Contact her if you're tired of your website putting people to sleep.

 Points of Interest